Balete, Batangas and Taal Volcano:

 LEIA MAMINTA SMITH

-art and science to me since it can show the beauty in the details, document the essence of life or the significance of an event.
+Capturing the moment and preserving the memories are my primary motivations in taking photographs.
+I see amazing images all around us and appreciate the beauty in minute details of life, in the grandeur of nature, and in the warmth of human relationships.
+A photograph is both art and science to me since it can show the beauty in the details, document the essence of life or the significance of an event.
 I love to experiment with perspective and colors, and find subjects that may look ordinary and see them in a different light.
-I found joy in photography, in seeing the unexpected and making images that I can share and be enjoyed by others.
-This year I will be revisiting my trip to Bagac, Bataan with a personal photo travelogue: “Travel Back in Time: Baliksaya Pilipinas!
-Las Casas Filipinas de Acuzar”.
+I found joy in photography, in seeing the unexpected and creating images that bring happy memories and hope.
+This year I will be sharing my photos from my trip to Balete, Batangas and Taal Volcano Island in 2019, just days before Taal Volcano erupted again (2020).